sing-group/compi/cli/README.md

 # Compi `cli`
 The `cli` module provides a tool that allows you to run pipelines in your host machine.
 With this utility you can launch your pipeline entirely or partially as well as other functions related to pipelines.
+Check the [quickstart](QUICKSTART.md) to see some examples.

 ## Building `cli`
 To build the `cli`, you can run: